Here are how to use fjoin() functions.

 Note:

-The function computes expression w over each row of cursor A and then expression x on w to generate a new field F, and returns the original cursor consisting of cs and F.
+The function attaches a computation to a cursor cs, which computes expression w over each row of the cursor and then expression x, and adds results of expression x under new field F as values to the cursor, and returns the original cursor.

 T is w’s alias, which can be referenced in expression x; when x is represented by ~, it is treated as w; re-assign field F when it already exists in cursor cs.